Broward County work injury lawyer

 For Example, if a worker gets hurt on a construction job because an employee of another subcontractor is negligent, you can collect workers comp from your employer and sue the responsible subcontractor for negligence.
 If the general contractor (GC) you are working for is the one that hurts you, then the workers comp immunity is in effect protecting the GC from a lawsuit.
 However, if the GC failed to purchase worker’s compensation insurance – which is required by Florida law – the injured worker has the right to sue the GC directly.

 As you can see, construction injury litigation is complex.Your best chance of prevailing in court is to secure immediate, skilled representation.
 The construction attorneys at David S. Tupler, P.A. stand ready to fight on your behalf in Broward County.
-Call us now to schedule a free consultation over the phone, or at our Hollywood or Fort Lauderdale offices.
+Call us now to schedule a free consultation over the phone, or at our Fort Lauderdale office.